 Please note that the above table is a guide only.
-For more specific information regarding grading of modules and awards please refer to the Assessment Regulations which can be found on the VLE count on all written assessed course work.
-If you go beyond this limit assessors will disregard the part of assessed work which exceeds the specified limit by 10% or more.
+For more specific information regarding grading of modules and awards please refer to the Assessment Regulations which can be found on the VLE

 5.4 Will I have to follow a word limit?